Eurythmics: 1990–1998: Hiatus and solo careers

 After strenuous years of touring and recording (Eurythmics had released eight studio albums in eight years), a rift had developed between the duo and Eurythmics disbanded, although no formal notice was given.
 Stewart began writing film soundtracks and had a big international hit in 1990 with the instrumental track "Lily Was Here" (featuring saxophonist Candy Dulfer).
 The single reached No. 6 in the UK and the Top 20 throughout much of Europe and the US, and top 10 in Australia.
 A soundtrack of the same name was also released, produced and largely written by Stewart.
-He formed a band called The Spiritual Cowboys, releasing two albums with this group in the early 1990s.
+He formed a band called the Spiritual Cowboys, releasing two albums with this group in the early 1990s.
 Lennox took time off from her career to have a baby and to consider a life after Eurythmics.
 Accordingly, the duo had very little communication with each other from 1991 to 1998.
-In 1991, Eurythmics' Greatest Hits collection was released, entering the UK album chart at No. 1 and spending a total of 10 weeks at that position, plus 7 weeks at No. 1 in Australia as well as becoming a massive worldwide seller.
+In 1991, Eurythmics' Greatest Hits collection was released, entering the UK album chart at No. 1 and spending a total of 10 weeks at that position, plus 8 weeks in New Zealand and 7 weeks in Australia at No. 1 as well as becoming a massive worldwide seller.
 New remixes of "Sweet Dreams" and "Love Is a Stranger" were also released as singles at this time.
 During 1993, a live album entitled Live 1983–1989 featuring recordings from various years throughout Eurythmics' career was also released.

 In 1992, Lennox released her first solo album, Diva.
 The album was a critical and popular success, entering the UK album chart at No. 1 and achieving quadruple platinum status (more than any Eurythmics studio album had done), as well as producing a string of five hit singles.
 She followed this up in 1995 with her second album, Medusa, an album of cover versions.
 It became her second No. 1 album in the UK, reaching double platinum status both there and in the US.

 Stewart, meanwhile, released the solo albums Greetings from the Gutter (1995), and Sly-Fi (1998), but neither was commercially successful.